ibm-cloud-docs/codeengine/connectivity-outbound.md

 {: #connectivity-outbound}

 The {{site.data.keyword.codeenginefull}} outbound connections feature supports defining reachable endpoints for your {{site.data.keyword.codeengineshort}} projects.
 * Use allowed destination IP address ranges for outbound connections in CIDR notation.
-The allowed destinations ensure that outbound traffic is restricted to addresses you define as safe.
-Therefore, you prevent unwanted access to the internet, and enhance compliance and security.
 * Connect your {{site.data.keyword.codeengineshort}} project with {{site.data.keyword.cloud_notm}} VPC [Private Path services](/docs/vpc?topic=vpc-private-path-service-about) by using the {{site.data.keyword.codeengineshort}} console or CLI.
-Private Path allows connections between an IBM Cloud service like {{site.data.keyword.codeengineshort}} and your VPC without compromising security or putting your VPC at risk.
-See [Enabling an IBM Cloud service to connect to a provider's VPC](/docs/vpc?topic=vpc-private-path-service-intro#pps-use-case-4).
 {: shortdesc}

+You can create outbound connections by using the console or the CLI.

+## Allowed destination IP address ranges for outbound connections
+{: #cidr-ranges-outbound}

+The allowed destination IP address ranges ensure that outbound traffic is restricted to addresses you define as safe.
+Therefore, you prevent unwanted access to the internet, and enhance compliance and security.

 CIDR range specifications do not affect project-internal communication, private path connections, or private service connections, which are always allowed destinations.
 In consequence, restricting outbound traffic based on CIDR ranges does not prevent applications within your Code Engine project from communicating with each other, or communicating with a connected private path service, or with a private endpoint of an IBM Cloud Service API.
 {: note}